sumguytho/yocto-fitimage-example/README.md

 # Generating images

-The first step is to use clone.sh script to clone layers required to build the project.
+The first step is to run clone.sh to clone layers required to build the project.
+The second step is to run `. ./source.sh` to setup build environment.

 # Glossary